Friday, May 28, 2010

 Trying to get college kids interested in jazz simply by thinking it need only speak on historical terms--- trotting out its storied past and presenting a parade of all the "great men"....in my mind this only reinforces the notion in their minds that jazz is something of the PAST---- it's something to be preserved but not to be pursued in the here and now.
 There's undeniable beauty and greatness in the history of jazz but with no clear connections made to the present, we're looking at a museum of any other kind--- art deco antiques, classic roadsters, what have you.
 It's beauty at a distance.

-of jazz- bebop, swing, what have you-- have no real relevance to the sensibilities and outlook of younger people today.
+It's hard for a lot of jazz people to face up to this, but taken as a lump sum, the historical styles of jazz- bebop, swing, what have you-- have no real relevance to the sensibilities and outlook of younger people today.
 You can make the argument that historic jazz is "timeless" and that there are values in the music which need to be recovered by the culture at large, and I myself agree with that on some level---- but you're ultimately just beating your head against the wall.

 - Because time marches on, the culture changes, and people change.

+What else is new?
+And yet we always have a hard time conceiving of this when our own sacred cows are at stake.
+It's quite clear through my experience and countless anecdotes I've heard through others that younger people today think jazz is pretty corny and dare I say-- dated.
+There is the issue of young people today having a lower attention span, but regardless of the reason, young people today simply find a lot of historic jazz to be too slow, too "retro"(read: not even tangential to the realm of their sensibilities and the way they choose to express their emotions), and just too darn schmaltzy.
 Why is it so many younger people hear jazz and automatically opine "that sounds like background music" or "porno music"??
 You can say this is just lack of awareness but I also think there's a certain validity to how they're processing it.
 Keep in mind that for better or for worse, jazz IS so often used as background music in stores, romantic comedies, the Weather Channel, and that jazz IS cliche to them for these reasons. --- but also just for the simple fact of people playing bebop and swing 50 years on end to the point it's become ingrained in the public imagination--- and not always in a good way...

-whether these kinds of programs are ultimately more for themselves--namely to feel good about themselves that they are trying to pass on their love for jazz to younger generations, never mind if they haven't really asked whether the approach they are comfortable with is the approach younger people are trying to hear.
+Bottom line though is "grown folks" need to ask themselves whether they're really concerned with expanding the jazz audience and reaching younger people, or whether these kinds of programs are ultimately more for themselves--namely to feel good about themselves that they are trying to pass on their love for jazz to younger generations, never mind if they haven't really asked whether the approach they are comfortable with is the approach younger people are trying to hear.
 These people are not really stretching themselves to meet young people where they're at.
 They have a "build it and they will come" mentality, believing naively that the inherent riches of the jazz tradition will one day overcome the clear indifference the public has toward it.

 But let's just say they were serious (about reaching younger people...)